Good Practices: GitLab Workflow - Reviewer Role

 - Select the outcome of your review:

-- Comment: General feedback without an explicit approval or change request.
+- Comment: General feedback, questions, or suggestions without an explicit approval or change request.
+This is the appropriate choice for most review cycles.

 - (Optional but recommended) Leave a summary comment explaining your overall thoughts.